UK exhibition promotes "under-rated" artist Zoffany

 While the Royal Academy hopes its show will raise visitors’ awareness of Zoffany and his art, he is already highly valued among collectors.

-A pair of paintings of Garrick and his wife at their rural Hampton retreat fetched 6.8 million pounds at an auction at Sotheby’s late last year.
+A pair of paintings of Garrick and his wife at their rural Hampton retreat fetched 6.8 million pounds ($10.8 million) at an auction at Sotheby’s late last year.
+(Reporting by Mike Collett-White, editing by Paul)